PowerStat/ValidationGenerator/README.md

 # PowerStat's ddd value objects generator

-this generator is for generating new ddd value object classes including unit tests.
+This generator is for generating new ddd value object records including unit tests.

 ## Installation